hungpt99-dev/hungpt99-dev/README.md

 I'm the kind of engineer who reads logs like novels, enjoys debugging more than scrolling Facebook,
 and smiles every time I delete 100 lines of legacy code no longer needed.

-I currently work in consumer finance, building systems that matter — where bugs are money and performance is trust.
+I currently work in fintech, building systems that matter — where bugs are money and performance is trust.

 ---